jump-dev/Hypatia.jl/benchmarks/natvsext/README.md

 # natural vs extended formulation comparisons

-Scripts in this directory are used for comparing _natural_ and _extended_ formulations for problems in the `examples/` folder using Hypatia and Mosek.
+Scripts in this directory are used for comparing _natural_ and _extended_ formulations for problems in the `examples/` folder using Hypatia and other solvers.
 The following instructions should work from a Linux/macOS shell/terminal.

 ## install Julia and dependencies